 Once found a girlfriend (not seldom within hours after arrival), some Westerners find it appropriate to decide marrying their new mate.
 A great deal of Westerners are married with such Thai girls; rather not so much because they would like the idea of a marriage as such, but because it's difficult to get a residence permit without.
 A marriage is a door-opener for a visa which allows to stay longer than the common tourist visa does.
 Besides it means integration in a Thai family and therefore into the Thai society.
 Ostensible, at least.
 The next step is to build or buy a house and pack it full with all the common lifestyle equipment of the western middle-class.
 A big car must be and shopping every day, and they all are happy.
 Thailand is full with Westerners following this pattern.
-In a much smaller scale the pattern appears also in Indonesia, Laos, Cambodia, Vietnam.
+In a much smaller scale the pattern appears also in Indonesia, Cambodia, Vietnam, Laos.

 Others might count a bit better or get a monthly pension so that they can't run completely out of money.
 If they are old, the Thai wife, which is maybe twenty, thirty, fourty of even fifty years younger, will patiently wait until they die, to receive the house and all the other belongings and her part of the heritage in full.
 By the way, Westerners (foreigners in general) are not allowed to own real-estate in Thailand and most other countries here.
 Many of these guys are not aware of the fact that most of 'their' property is in fact owned by their Thai wifes respectively the family behind.

 These Westerners are not very interested in the country and society they live.
 They enjoy their consumer life and don't mind their own mental limits; most probably they know nothing better.
 They don't want to learn something new.
 It's according to the lifes they lived before in their home countries - they didn't care much for their own society, country, culture, politics, history and so on.
 They did their jobs, spent time with peers and colleages, led a family life and the rest was focussed on football or something meaningless alike.
 Their primary argument of being here is that things are cheap, cheap, cheap, additionally the girls are easy and the climate is better than back home.
 They praise local tyrannies and dictatorships and accept all political nuisances in their guestcountries, for they are nothing but poor opportunists without a social and political conscience.
 An inner dictatorship and self-censorship of free-speech is deeply engraved into their skulls and they abandon any critical approach to social problems.
 Authoritarian rule is often advocated, ruthless, authoritarian leaders are often positively connoted.
 There is no or only very little solidarity among them; if one runs in trouble, he will face that alone, for others are not willing to support their cronies.

 There are plenty of documentaries of Westerners who live in Southeast Asia.
 Recently I saw one made by Swiss TV.
 The interviewed, some Swiss living in Pattaya, were asked why they married a Thai woman.
 They said, they were much nicer than western women, more lovely, more womenlike.
 Not emancipated.
 The Thai wifes would serve them whatever they want.
 One of them added the Thai women were so very clean, while western women would smell for fish.
 Another guy wondered why his Thai wife would love him, but she really would, he added.

 One of the group was an elder owner of a real-estate company.
-He built himself a palace with outer buildings for some twenty Thai (mostly female) for his party service.
+He built himself a palace with outer buildings for some twenty Thai staff (mostly female) for his party service.
 He boosted about how many people came to his parties and so forth.
 Then he showed the TV crew a spot where his company will build a new recreation complex.
 On the spot there were yet still Thai People living, in simple cottages.
 They will be removed, for little or no compensation, against their will.
 That, nevertheless, doesn't matter for the manager or the other western guys around him.
+Neo-colonial style.